 We have engaged with key stakeholders from third sector organisations representing marginalised groups to develop an innovative wayfinding system.
-This approach considers the needs of people with a range of disabilities (physical, sensory, neurodiversity, learning disabilities), people from multicultural backgrounds, the trans community, maternity/pregnancy and religion/belief.
+This approach considers the needs of people with a range of disabilities (physical, sensory, neurodiversity, learning disabilities), people from multicultural backgrounds, the Gender Reassignment (Trans status) community, maternity/pregnancy and religion/belief.